mickgraham/meta-front-end-developer-professional-certificate/8. Front-End Developer Capstone/README.md

 By the end of this module, you will have completed the following:

-* Coding the table booking system, including state,
+* Coding the table booking system, including state
-* Working with forms to update your app's state through user input,
+* Working with forms to update your app's state through user input
 * Adding unit tests to ensure your app works correctly as you code new features
 * Working with some in-browser APIs to ensure more persistent data